WeasalCrafter/WeasalCrafter/README.md

-### Hi there 👋
+### Hi there

-Check out my personal project, PiRover or check out my current code for the 2024 First Robotics Crescendo game
+Check out my personal project I've been working on, PiRover

+or check out my code for the First Robotics 2024 Competition

 <!--
 **WeasalCrafter/WeasalCrafter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+Check out my personal project, PiRover or check out my current code for the 2024 First Robotics Crescendo game

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...